neyrinckaudio/docs/docs/vcontrolpro/documentation/troubleshooting.md

 !!! note "RAVEN Info"
     RAVEN users do not need to use a V-Control Pro license.

+!!! note "Legacy iPad App V 1.9 Info"
+    The original V-Control Pro iPad app (version 1.9) users do not need to use a V-Control Pro license.

 #### Check If V-Control Pro Is Licensed

 * Launch V-Control Pro